Gustanascimento/codeanywhere.libraryapi/README.md

   		}
       ]
   ```

-- If you add more than one book, the server gives a slap on your face and refuses to answer

 - When the user creates a client with a missing required field, the server responds with the "500 - Internal server error" code.
 The client isn't actually created, just the response that isn't right for the moment